 CSB and SJU promote the need for responsible behavior in all personal relationships and serious academic endeavors.
-With this understanding, CSB and SJU expect that all students and employees of the institutions will conduct themselves in a responsible manner that shows respect for others and the local community.
-CSB and SJU believe that an environment to enable both students and employees to pursue their goals should be fostered and that this environment should be free from the effects of drug and/or alcohol abuse.
+With this understanding, CSB and SJU expect that all students and employees of the institutions will conduct themselves in a responsible manner that demonstrates respect for others and the local community.
+CSB and SJU believe that an environment which enables students and employees to pursue their goals should be fostered and that the environment should be free from the effects of drug and/or alcohol abuse.

 CSB and SJU comply with federal, state, and local laws, which regulate the possession, use and sale of alcoholic beverages and controlled substances.
-Whether on campus or at college and university-sponsored activities, policies prohibit the following:
+Whether on campus or at CSB or SJU-sponsored activities, policies prohibit the following:

 - 1. Distribution, possession, or use of any illegal drug or controlled substance; - 2.
 Providing alcoholic beverages to individuals under 21 years of age or possession of alcoholic beverages by individuals under 21 years of age; - 3.
-Illegal possession of an open container of an alcoholic beverage, public intoxication, driving while intoxicated and drinking alcoholic beverages in an unlicensed, public place.
+Illegal possession of an open container of an alcoholic beverage, public intoxication, driving while impaired or drinking alcoholic beverages in an unlicensed, public place.